MEVify/product-overview-database/README.md

 #### Database

-PostgreSQL, a ralational database was used as each product has a set of associated styles, photos, and sku numbers
+PostgreSQL, a relational database was used as each product has a set of associated styles, photos, and sku numbers

 <details>
   <summary>Schema photo example</summary>